eosnetworkfoundation/product/api-http/proposals/http-plugin.md

 # Proposal for Nodeos Endpoint IP and Port Configuration
-This is a proposal to address [IS #965](https://github.com/AntelopeIO/leap/issues/965)
+This is a proposal to allow setting the IP and port for each endpoint provided by nodeos independently, i.e. address [IS #965](https://github.com/AntelopeIO/leap/issues/965).
 ## API category classification

-All APIs are organized in the following catagories so they can be independently configured with different server addresses
+Although [IS #965](https://github.com/AntelopeIO/leap/issues/965) mentioned the *endpoint* as the unit of address configuration; however, if we allow each endpoint to be configurable, it would be too finer grained and verbose to use.
+Yet we feel the granularity is on the plugin level might not meet the user expectation.
+Therefore, we introduce a category level as the unit of server address configuration.
+The following are our proposed category classification.

 ### get_info
   - v1/chain/get_info